There's a bunch of Mayberry happenings to report. We'll start with upcoming events.

 * Oct.
 22: Karen Knotts gives the keynote speech titled "Don Knotts Rides Again" at the Wild Bunch Film Festival in Wilcox, Ariz.
 For info, visit www.thewildbunchfilmfestival.com.

 * Oct.
 24-29: Margaret Kerry (Bess Muggins and Helen Scobey) is the special guest star for Cruise to Mayberry 12.
 This year's cruise is for five days aboard Carnival's Ecstasy, departing Charleston, S.C., and traveling to Freeport and Nassau in the Bahamas.

 Margaret will be joined by the usual cruise company of Mayberry tribute artists and musical entertainers.
 For more info, visit www.allaboutcruisesnc.net or call 1-800-832-7993.

 **** News of Cast & Crew ****

-Ron was in Austin, Tex., last week for the SXSW festival.
 Top on Ron's agenda these days is talking about "Genius," the series Ron and Imagine are producing for the National Geographic Channel.
+He has been doing numerous interviews and public presentations in support of the series.
 The first season is about Albert Einstein.
-Ron directed the first episode, which premieres on April 25.
+Ron directed the first episode, which premiered on April 25.

 **** Chapter Update ****

-Three new chapters have officially started since our last report in the January eBullet.
+No new chapters have started since our report of the newest three in the March eBullet.
 We currently have had 1,450 chapters founded since TAGSRWC started 38 years ago.